Gasoline pump: Blending

 In some countries, pumps can mix two fuel products together before dispensing; this is referred to as blending or mixing.
 Typical usages are in a "mix" pump to add oil to petrol for two-stroke motorcycles, to produce an intermediate octane rating from separate high and low octane fuels, or to blend hydrogen and compressed natural gas (HCNG).
-Retailers benefit by offering three grades of fuel while only having to stock two.
+Retailers benefit by offering three grades of fuel while having to stock only two.
 This frees up both working capital and tank capacity and improves fuel turnover.

 Flow measurement

 The equipment must accurately measure the amount of fuel pumped.
 Flow measurement is almost always done by a 4 stroke piston meter connected to an electronic encoder.
 In older gasoline pumps, the meter is physically coupled to reeled numerical displays (moving wheels or cylinders with numbers on the side), while newer pumps turn the meter's movement into electrical pulses using a rotary encoder.